DaJMaN4/Discord-Bot-Tero/README.md

 prefix can be change by changing the string in this line: client = commands.Bot(command_prefix='!')

 New string will be new prefix

+## PLC communication script:
+Enables to read digital tags of siemens PLCs and writes value of digital tags into PLCs memory

+Usage:

+!writePLC tag value

+Tag must be an existing tag in PLCs memory
+Value must be an boolean, you can write it like this: true, false, 0, 1

+Made for fun